Resource-efficient equivariant quantum convolutional neural networks: Introduction

 In this work, we propose the framework of equivariant sp-QCNNs for general symmetries beyond translational symmetry and theoretically elucidate their practical advantages.
 Our model encodes general symmetries into the quantum circuit to ensure equivariance by splitting the circuit based on the symmetry.
-This equivariance leads to high trainability and generalization as in the conventional equivariant QCNN.
-Furthermore, the splitting structure effectively parallelizes QCNNs to improve the measurement efficiency by a factor of $\mO(n)$ for general symmetries compared to the conventional model, where $n$ is the number of qubits.
-Our model also inherits the high trainability of QCNNs and does not suffer from barren plateaus.
-Table~\ref{tab:my_label} summarizes the performance of three types of QCNNs, displaying that our model can simultaneously achieve high trainability, generalization, and measurement efficiency by incorporating the equivariance into the splitting structure of the circuit.
+This splitting structure effectively parallelizes QCNNs to improve the measurement efficiency by a factor of $\mO(n)$ for general symmetries compared to the conventional model, where $n$ is the number of qubits.
+Furthermore, the equivariance leads to high trainability and generalization, as in the conventional equivariant QCNN.
+In particular, our model inherits the high trainability of QCNNs and does not suffer from barren plateaus.
 To leverage these advantages, we present a group-theoretical method for constructing equivariant sp-QCNNs, which provides the theoretical basis for general model design.
-To demonstrate the high performance of equivariant sp-QCNNs, we apply our model to the classification task of noisy quantum data with square lattice symmetry.
+To demonstrate the high performance of equivariant sp-QCNNs, we apply our model to the classification task of noisy Heisenberg model ground states with square lattice symmetry.
 The result shows that the high measurement efficiency of the equivariant sp-QCNN suppresses the statistical error in estimating the expectation value, accelerating the training process compared to a conventional equivariant QCNN.
 Moreover, the equivariant sp-QCNN can achieve high classification accuracy with fewer training data than a non-equivariant model, indicating the high generalization of our model.